This policy was last updated on 10 November 2022.

 Legal basis of processing

-Data protection laws, including the General Data Protection Regulation 2016/679 and others in relevant jurisdictions, requires us to have a legal justification to process your personal information.
+Data protection laws, including the European Union's General Data Protection Regulation, South Africa's Protection of Personal Information Act and others in relevant jurisdictions (Switzerland -Federal Act on Data Protection; UK - GDPR), requires us to have a legal justification to process your personal information.
 We use the following depending on the type of data and the type of processing:

 We take appropriate security measures to ensure that we keep your information secure, accurate and up to date.
 We also take care to ensure that we have secure systems for processing payments through our payment services provider.